itsapi/web-design/README.md

 > Ok, I think I get you.
 I'll be able to start work on it around wednesday,
 > could you draw a rough mockup of how you want the page to be laid out for
 > me, then I should be able to get it done fairly quickly.

+C:
+> What do you want me exactly to draw?
+I don't really get you but if you want
+> you can try what you think it's the best.
+You're the boss!

+* * *

+###WizardInABox

+C:
+> My friend and I are starting a custom gaming computer company by the name
+> "Manifest Labs".
+We are looking to purchase a domain shortly and have our
+> website ready to go for selling computers.
+The website will need a main blog
+> type page to showcase our computers and company.
+We will need product pages
+> and then custom order forms.
+>
+> If this would be possible, please PM back and I can provide more information
+> on what we want the website to look visually and more details.

+M:
+> All this seems possible, I'm a bit busy now with all the requests I'm
+> getting from reddit :D but I can certainly help you out in a couple of weeks
+> when I've got some more time.
+>
+> If you want to start thinking about layouts etc.. that'll give me something
+> to work off.

+* * *

+###tehhnubz

+C:
+> Hey!
+Are you still looking to expand your portfolio?
+I'm looking for some
+> help with some design!
+>
+> Have you got a current portfolio?